kyegomez/swarms/docs/examples/flow.md

 Welcome to the walkthrough guide for beginners on using the "Flow" feature within the Swarms module.
 This guide is designed to help you understand and utilize the capabilities of the Flow class for seamless interactions with AI language models.

-**Target Audience:**

-- This guide is primarily intended for beginners who want to learn how to use the Flow feature in the Swarms module to interact with AI language models effectively.

 ## Table of Contents

 1\. **Understanding the Flow Feature**